 Admittedly, remembering what I was told at the outset of my effort always incensed me…

 “Other people have tried and came up empty.”

 “Who do you think you are?”

-Earlier this year – I had a family member openly question my intelligence, pointedly telling me that I was a fool.
-Pointing out that this genealogy shit doesn’t matter – he contended that everything that I learned came out of a book, my education and degrees didn’t mean shit because I knew nothing about the world.
+Earlier this year – I had a family member openly question my intelligence, telling me that I was a fool.
+Pointing out that “this genealogy shit doesn’t matter” it was their contention that everything that I learned came out of a book, my education and degrees didn’t mean shit because I knew nothing about the world.

-Nonplussed, I took note of his observation and continued on…
+Nonplussed, I took note of their observation and continued on.